 Jervis Bay beaches are among some of the best beaches along the east coast of Australia and are not to be missed during your visit to this beautiful coastal town in southern New South Wales.

-Conveniently, the majority of the beaches in Jervis Bay can be explored via a scenic coastal walkway, or alternatively, you can simply drive to each one.
+Conveniently, the majority of the beaches in Jervis Bay can be explored via a scenic coastal walkway, or alternatively, you can drive to each one.

-I recommend spending at least 2-3 days in the area to explore all of the beaches and other fun-fuelled things to do in Jervis Bay!
+I recommend spending at least 2-3 days in the area to explore all the beaches and other fun-fuelled things in Jervis Bay!

 In this guide, I have put together a complete list of the 10 Best Jervis Bay Beaches including where to find them and what to expect.

 WHERE IS JERVIS BAY & HOW TO GET HERE

 Jervis Bay is approximately a 3-hour drive south of Sydney.

 It’s best to have your own vehicle to visit Jervis Bay as public transportation options are far and few between.

 DAY TRIP TO JERVIS BAY

-Alternatively, you can do a day trip to Jervis Bay from Sydney which is a small group tour that includes transport to and from Sydney, a coastal cruise on a bike along the white-sand shoreline of Jervis Bay, and a visit to the world’s whitest sand beach, Hyams Beach.
+Alternatively, you can do a day trip to Jervis Bay from Sydney, a small group tour that includes transport to and from Sydney, a coastal cruise on a bike along the white-sand shoreline of Jervis Bay, and a visit to the world’s whitest sand beach, Hyams Beach.